 Stress is a broad catch-all term that includes a lot of different experiences and causes.

-There is physical & environmental, emotional, mental and spiritual stress.
+There is physical and environmental, emotional, mental, and spiritual stress.

-While we all experience physical and environmental stress and it’s an important contributor to our overall wellbeing – what I find keeps people up at night are often rooted in emotional, mental and spiritual stress.
+While we all experience physical and environmental stress, and while it’s an important contributor to our overall well-being, what I find keeps people up at night is often rooted in emotional, mental and spiritual stress.

-- Being unaware or ill-equipped to handle of one’s emotions
+- Being unaware or ill-equipped to handle one’s emotions

 - Bypassing, or not allowing oneself to feel emotions